crewAIInc/crewAI/docs/how-to/Conditional-Tasks.md

 )

 conditional_task = ConditionalTask(
-    name="Data Processing Task",
+    description="""
+        Check if data is missing.
+If we have less than 10 events, fetch more events using Serper tool so that we have a total of 10 events in SF this week..
+        """,
-    description="Process data if data fetching is successful", expected_output="List of 11 Things to do in SF this week ", condition=is_data_fetched,
+    expected_output="List of 10 Things to do in SF this week ", condition=is_data_missing,
     agent=data_processor_agent,
 )

 task3 = Task(
-    name="Summary Generation Task",
     description="Generate summary of events in San Francisco from fetched data", expected_output="summary_generated",
     agent=summary_generator_agent,